-Say: Your child will behave better if he/she has a warning that a change is about to happen.
+Say: Your child will behave better if they have a warning that a change is about to happen.
 Sudden changes cause anxiety, and the child can misbehave out of frustration.

-Say: When something is about to change, you can say, "when I count to five, we are going to..."
+Say: When something is about to change, you can say, "When I count to five, we are going to..."
 This counting is done calmly, as a way to show time, not as a punishment.